Sharan-G-S/MCP-Unified-Chat-Test/README.md

-# September MCP Render v2
+#  MCP Render

-A unified chat interface that connects to **9 real MCP tool APIs** and renders rich UI directly in the chat.
+A Unified Chat interface that connects to  real MCP tool APIs and renders rich UI directly in the chat.

 ---